This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 - Add 85g Golden Syrup and 115g Butter to either a large bowl or a large pan.

 - Melt the syrup and butter in either the microwave or over a medium heat on the hob.
+It only needs to melt and not boil/get super hot or the egg will scramble.

 - Add 1 Egg to the butter/syrup mix and mix until fully combined.
+If you've overheated the syrup/butter or used a saucepan rather than microwave, allow the syrup/butter to cool a little first.

 - Weigh 200g Caster Sugar and 350g Self Raising Flour directly into the mixture.